ironbar/arc25/docs/modeling/Iteration_22_ttt_BARC.md

 - The timeout exception is one source of variability.
 However if properly implemented should not be a problem.
 - Another source of variability was that the model was using random functions.
 - However the problem is that it seems that the order in which I do the predictions affects the result
-- TODO: I need more observability of the code execution

 After adding more observability it seems that the Color object has been modified.